Viking (cruise line): Accidents and incidents

 On the evening of 5 June 2019, a Viking ship, initially said to be the Viking Var, damaged the lock of Riedenburg, in the Rhine–Main–Danube Canal.
 After the impact, the lock could not be properly closed.
 No one was injured in the accident.
 The repair was expected to take two to three weeks to complete.
 Witnesses later indicated the vessel involved in that incident was actually Viking Tir.

 On 29 November 2022, the Viking Polaris was hit by a rogue wave during a storm off the coast of Argentina.
-A glass screen was shattered and a female passenger was killed by flying glass.
+A glass screen was shattered and a female passenger died from flying glass.
 Four other people were injured.

 On 18 August 2023, a crew member on Viking Mars died after falling overboard in the port of Cromarty Firth in Invergordon.

+On 28 July 2026, the Viking Ullur river cruise ship ran fast aground on a sandbar in the Danube River about 15 miles upstream from Vidin.
+Bulgarian border police rescued the 186 passengers without any reported injuries.